Li0n-0/Antenna-Helper/README.md

 ![editor main window direct](https://github.com/Li0n-0/Antenna-Helper/blob/master/pics/editor_main_window_direct.png?raw=true)

-Lots of infos here, let's go through them from top to bottom :
+Lots of info here, let's go through them from top to bottom :
 * **Selected type :** which antennas are taking into account to compute the vessel antenna power. **Direct** (by default) will use all antennas, **Relay** will use only the antenna with relay capability.
 * **Current target :** the range of your ship's antenna is determined by the antenna power of its target, which can be the DSN or a relay.
 By default the selected target is the DSN.
 You can change the target by clicking on **Pick A Target**. (more about it below)
 * **Status :** a quick explanation about which antenna on your craft will actually be used in flight.